Holonomy restrictions from the curvature operator of the second kind: Irreducibility

 Let $\omega$ denote the pullback of the volume form of $\left(M_{1},g_{1}\right)$ to an open set $U \subset M.$ Note that $\omega$ is a nonvanishing parallel form on $U.$ Thus it satisfies the Bochner formula

 cf. \cite[Proposition 2.1]{NienhausPetersenWinkBettiNumbersCOSK}.
-Since the curvature operator of the second kind is nonnegative or nonpositive, all curvature terms have the same sign.
-Consequently, $(U,g_{|U})$ is flat.
-Since the restricted holonomy does not depend on $q \in M,$ either $(M,g)$ is irreducible or flat. \end{proof}
+Since the curvature operator of the second kind is nonnegative or nonpositive, all curvature terms have the same sign, so the sum can only vanish if $\scal = 0$.
+Thus, $\tr \left( \mathcal{R} \right) = \frac{n+2}{2n} \scal = 0$ and $\mathcal{R}$ also vanishes identically, i.e., $(U,g_{|U})$ is flat.
+Since the restricted holonomy does not depend on $q \in M,$ $(M,g)$ is either irreducible or flat. \end{proof}

-\begin{remark} \normalfont In \cite[Proposition 5.1]{LiCurvatureOperatorSecondKind} X.Li proved that if $(M_1^p \times M_2^{n-p}, g_1 \oplus g_2)$ has $(p(n-p)+1)$-nonnegative curvature operator of the second kind, then it is flat.
+\begin{remark} \normalfont In \cite[Proposition 5.1]{LiCurvatureOperatorSecondKind}, X.Li proved that if $(M_1^p \times M_2^{n-p}, g_1 \oplus g_2)$ has $(p(n-p)+1)$-nonnegative curvature operator of the second kind, then it is flat.

 This also applies to product manifolds with $(p(n-p)+1)$-nonpositive curvature operators of the second kind.
 Indeed, according to Lemma \ref{KernelCOSKofProducts}, a product manifold with $(p(n-p)+1)$-nonnegative (or $(p(n-p)+1)$-nonpositive) curvature operator of the second kind in fact has nonnegative (or nonpositive) curvature operator of the second kind.
 The argument in the proof of proposition \ref{IrreducibleOrFlat} again implies that the manifold is flat.